meilix/meilix-addons/Getting Started/README.md

+# PSLab Tutorial Notebooks

-These notebooks contain a series of tutorials introducing each of the PSLab's six core instruments in turn:
+This directory contains a series of tutorials introducing each of the PSLab's six core instruments in turn:

 - Multimeter
 - Power Supply